mharrend/herwig7tutorial/README.md

  process.maxEvents = cms.untracked.PSet(
     input = cms.untracked.int32(5)
  ```
  Here, we define the number of events we would like to generate.
-Compare this with line 97
+Compare this with line 97, we instruct Herwig to generate an awful amount of events (100M) but CMSSW stops the Herwig7 event generation as soon as the requested event number is reached.

  * Line 31: